Access Alliance COVID-19 Response

 Online Multilingual COVID Information Library

-Access Alliance Language Services has compiled health service information, including COVID-19 related information, in multiple languages in an open-access online library to support health providers in accessing information for their clients.
+Access Alliance Language Services has compiled health service information, including COVID-19 related information, in multiple languages, in an open-access online library to support health providers in accessing information for their clients.
+The Library serves as a collaborative, centralized, and accessible repository of translated materials and multilingual websites relating to health and community care and support.

 COVID-19 resource list for families.
 Toronto Children’s Services, December 2020.